raspberrypilearning/turtle-race-visual/en/step_3.md

 --- task ---

-Change the number `12` to see how this changes the numbers that are drawn.
+Try changing the `12` to see what happens.

 --- /task ---

 --- task ---

-Draw lines beneath each of the numbers, to show the track
+Draw lines under each number to make lanes.

 --- code ---
 ---